 It should be noted that, along with geothermal power plants, there are "geothermal heat pumps", which are heat pump systems with a piping system for fluid exchange dug deep into the ground to provide heating and cooling.
 They're not in the same league with a true geothermal power plant and the heat pumps still demand power to run, but they are much more efficient than conventional heating-cooling systems and much cheaper to operate -- though they are expensive to install and tend to be associated with fairly large buildings and other installations.
 Most locales can support geothermal heat pumps.
 [END OF SET 5]START | PREV | NEXT

-* ANOTHER MONTH: According to a BBC WORLD Online article, ("Wacky Warnings Rewarded in the US"), the "Michigan Lawsuit Abuse Watch (M-LAW)", an interest group focused on reform of civil lawsuits, has released its tenth annual listing of the "wackiest warnings" on products.
+* ANOTHER MONTH: According to a BBC.com ("Wacky Warnings Rewarded in the US"), the "Michigan Lawsuit Abuse Watch (M-LAW)", an interest group focused on reform of civil lawsuits, has released its tenth annual listing of the "wackiest warnings" on products.
 The winner was on a washing machine:

 DO NOT put any person in this washer.

 The second prize was a label on an engine that read: "Never use a lit match or open flame to check fuel level."
 Third prize was a tie, with a warning not to try to dry mobile phones in microwave ovens matched by a warning not to iron lottery tickets.
 Honorable mention went to a phonebook that warned: "Please do not use this directory while operating a moving vehicle".